tsukuba-mas/soba/docs/options.md

 ### `--atoms` (positive integer, default: 3)
 The number of atomic propositions.
-Strongly recommended to specify this option to check everything (e.g., beliefs) are defined correctly.
+Strongly recommended specifying this option to check everything (e.g., beliefs) are defined correctly.

 ### `--update` (see below, default: `oddw`)
 Updating strategy.